officiallysingh/joda-file-export/README.md

                     .from(emitterFlux).export();

 ```
 The **EmitterProcessor** is thread safe so you can push data into **FluxSink** simultaneously,the same would be available in the **Flux** for consumption.
-Filewriting happens in single thread to retain the order of rows.
+File writing happens in single thread to retain the order of rows.
 **As with Spring Reactor's Flux, nothing happens until  the Flux is subscribed**. **Hence the export is only started once you call the export() method on ExportContex**.

 ### Error handling